 It is now the distant future, within the Galactic Century.
-Through a period of ages, mankind has spread across said galaxy, colonizing numerous star systems in distant planets and artificial colonies.
-Each world and colony varies in characteristics; some are highly developed in technology and order, while others are generally lawless and parallel to the third world.
+Through the ages, mankind has developed upon a multitude of worlds and eventually spreading across the galaxy, colonizing numerous star systems in distant planets and artificial colonies.
+Each world and colony would vary in characteristics between civilizations; some are highly developed in technology and order, while others are generally lawless and decrepit.
 It has been said that the total number of inhabited planets and systems in each sector would be the same as that of the stars in the night sky.

-A mysterious will denoted Dietrich's successor as Degwin's eldest son, Gihren, who immediately took the throne with little opposition.
-After establishing himself Emperor, thus ending the von Daikun line of rulership, Gihren immediately altered the government so that his family would become the ruling monarchy, and his brothers and sisters Kishiria, Dozul, Garma and Miharu were all put into positions in the regional governments shortly after assuming the titles of Princes and Princesses.
-To make sure no one would challenge his power, Gihren secretly purged all members and followers of the Daikun Dynasty, although Dietrich's son and daughter, Prince Casval and Princess Artesia, were able to escape the slaughter by slipping out of Imperial space.
+In the midst of this tragedy, a mysterious will would denote Zorin's successor as Degwin's eldest son, Gihren, who would immediately take the throne with little opposition.
+After establishing himself Emperor, thus ending the Daikun line of rulership, Gihren would then alter the government so that his family would become the ruling monarchy, and his brothers and sisters Sasro, Kishiria, Dozle, Garma and Miharu would all gain positions of power shortly after assuming the titles of Princes and Princesses.
+To make sure none would challenge his power, Gihren would then secretly purge all members and followers of the Daikun Dynasty.
+Only Zorin's son and daughter, Prince Casval and Princess Artesia, would escape the slaughter, disappearing thereafter.

-Two years into the fighting, Zeon pressed its advantage by staging invasions on key worlds, utilizing its superior technological advances, namely the more advanced Zaku series of mobile suits.
-Fortunately for the Federation and other defenders, the civilized galaxy was vast enough that, while the Zeon war machine was far from exhausted, it would at least be slowed down, allowing its enemies to regroup and retaliate.
-The Federation would the first to do so by launching the top secret Project V, a weapons development operation that would forever revolutionize the mobile suits itself…
+Two years into the fighting, the Outer Powers have ruthlessly pressed their advantage by staging further invasions on key worlds, utilizing both superior battle tactics and technological advances to force their enemies into submission.
+Fortunately for the beleaguered defenders, the civilized galaxy remains a vast realm, such that the Outer war machine, while far from exhausted, would at least be slowed down considerably, allowing the Inner Powers to regroup and retaliate.
+Earth would be the first to take advantage of this, through which it would launch the top secret Project V.

 "It is an essentiality that every great tale begin with and center around the most unlikeliest of heroes."